siderolabs/talos/website/content/v1.7/talos-guides/install/bare-metal-platforms/equinix-metal.md

   - ../../../bare-metal-platforms/equinix-metal
 ---

-You can create a Talos Linux cluster on Equinix Metal in a variety of ways, such as through the EM web UI, the `metal` command line too, or through PXE booting.
+You can create a Talos Linux cluster on Equinix Metal in a variety of ways, such as through the EM web UI, or the `metal` command line tool.
-Talos Linux is a supported OS install option on Equinix Metal, so it's an easy process.

 Regardless of the method, the process is: